ormsbee/csvcols/README.rst

 ---------------
 For non-trivial work, try to break up your manipulations into stages, with each stage represented as a Document.
 It makes it much easier to isolate where things went wrong and why.
 Also, you can use select() to break documents into logical pieces.
 For instance, an orders invoice file might be broken up into "users", "contact_info", "items".
 It's much easier to follow if you have methods that take a sub-document or just a few columns and operate on those, rather than having every method take a massive document and spit one back.
 You can later reconstruct the document by appending your pieces together.
-Just remember to rebuild the document with all the columns you care about before sorting.
+Just remember to rebuild the document with all the columns you care about before sorting or merging.

 Also, while csvcols will parse files into Columns of unicode data, it doesn't mean that you have to use unicode strings for all your Columns.
 If making an